Tasarinan/Ufoco/docs/development/backlog.md

 ## DONE As a user I want to order tasks without ranking yet in the GUI, that I can order them without using the editor

-## DONE As a developer I want to refactor Akiee's code, that I don't go insane and can add new features faster ;)

 - [x] Remove the dependencies of Ace-Editor for replacing/writing in the task file, instead replace/write in the ListOfNumber-Datastructure and replace the whole editor content.
 - ~~[ ] Remove "module"-pattern in app.js, this is not important in a node-webkit app?~~
 - ~~[ ] Create tests with PhantomJS for DOM-Manipulation~~